 That’s it the napkins!
 How odd for a person who looks so well adjusted to need such a huge pile of napkins.
 Obviously she’s on a date with her life skills coach mastering the technique of public breakfast edict.

-I whisper to Jackie, “Check out the pile of napkins.
+I whisper to Veronica, “Check out the pile of napkins.
 A stack that large requires a big mess.
 Watch out at any moment she may start pouring ketchup all over her face or hurl bits of omelet at the other tables.”
-As I say this I pretend to hide behind Jackie’s back dodging chunks of egg.
+As I say this I pretend to hide behind Veronica’s back dodging chunks of egg.

 I didn’t make the wager.
-Jackie is so clean that she can go four days without taking a shower.
+Veronica is so clean that she can go four days without taking a shower.

 That afternoon as I sit naked with my toes in the Yuba River and reflect upon the pile of napkins.
 I wonder how much of the environment is destroyed out of fear and paranoia of a ketchup dribble.
 Why don’t people simply use a napkin as they dribble.
 One napkin at a time?
 Does the madness end with the napkin?
 What about sanitary napkins?
 What about adult incontence pads?
 7% of landfill waste is attributed to adult diapers.